 Analysis of rock fragments from a rare, primitive piece of Earth's oceanic crust revealed micrometer-sized tubes and filaments believed to be the remains of iron-eating bacteria that lived between 3.8 billion and 4.3 billion years ago.
 The bacteria are thought to have lived in hydrothermal vents on the ocean floor, since the fossilized structures resemble those produced by iron-oxidizing bacteria near hydrothermal vents today.

-The find, reported in this week's issue of the journal Nature, pushes back the record of life on Earth to within a few hundred thousand years of the planet's formation.
+The find, reported in this week's issue of the journal Nature, pushes back the record of life on Earth to within a few hundred million years of the planet's formation.
 At that time, Earth likely wasn't the only planet in solar system that could have supported some form of life.